Home » Blog

 I’ve been studying the problem of email overload and compulsive email checking for years now.
 The problem is massive, but totally solvable.

-To make email a more powerful and efficient tool, there are three main strategies.
+There are three main strategies for making email a more powerful and efficient tool.
 First, make compulsively checking email much less gratifying.
 Second, make checking email on a planned, set schedule much more gratifying.
 Finally, and most obviously, reduce the amount of time it takes to read and respond to email.
+Here’s how:

 .